mr-frank1216/Data-Dynamos-Project/README.md

 - Progesterone receptor levels were highest at age 80.
 - The largest tumor size was observed at age 31.
 ---
-#### VISUAL Report
+#### VISUAL REPORTS
 ![](picture1.png)
 ![](picture2.png)
 ![](picture3.png)
 ---
 #### RECOMMENDATION

-Based on what we've learned, it's important for younger women to get regular check-ups.
-For older women, it's important to have more thorough screenings and treatments tailored to their specific hormone levels to improve their chances of recovery.
+- **Based on what we've learned, it's important for younger women to get regular check-ups.**

+- **For older women, it's important to have more thorough screenings and treatments tailored to their specific hormone levels to improve their chances of recovery.**
 ---

 #### CONCLUSION

 These insights help identify patterns associated with breast cancer in different age groups.

-# REPORT

-I had one of the best weeks of my life at the just concluded future boot camp by incubator nigeria and RCCG, I would say that i have never experienced anything like, Kudos you to you guys.